korabs-x/boosting-nns/README.md

+Disclaimer: While the approach seemed to work for MNIST, I couldn't improve the performance of other NNs with this approach.

 # Boosting Neural Networks
 A simple model for MNIST using boosting during training significantly outperforms the equivalent model trained normally in accuracy, but performs worse at minimising the loss.